 When it’s full, carry on grilling as usual.
 When it’s in the warning/low zones, think about buying or refilling your tank.
 When it’s in the red or showing empty, don’t plan on cooking much more than one hot dog before it’s out, if that.

-6 Best Propane Tank Gauges in 2020
+Top 7 Best Propane Tank Gauges in 2022 (Reviewed)

 1. Dozyant Propane Tank Gauge Level Indicator